The Preacher

 as described by the letter-press (which they took from Christian de Mechel).

-But notice how the position of hand and bone
+But the position of hand and bone

-are different on these latter three variants.
+are very different in these latter three variants.